quantopian/coal-mine/README.md

 Response is the same as shown for get().

-### Get brick
+### Get watcher

-Endpoint: /nights-watch/v1/brick/get
+Endpoint: /nights-watch/v1/watcher/get

 Required parameters: